Wondering how to create your own home preschool schedule for your kids?

 Where to get Preschool curriculum, lessons, and resources?

-Now you know what you are looking for, you have to be able to find it, so you can start teaching.
+Now that you know what you’re looking for, it’s time to actually find it so you can start teaching.
+The good news?
 There are so many resources out there.
-I’m going to talk about the free ones, cheap ones, and the more in depth curriculum that you can buy (possible for a pretty penny).
-I also will discuss some of the electronic, online teaching.
+I’m going to walk you through the free ones, the cheap ones, and even some full-on curriculum options you can buy (some of which cost a pretty penny, just a heads-up).
+I’ll also touch on some online and digital learning tools that can help make preschool at home even easier.

 Where to get FREE printables and curriculum for preschool